vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_examples.md

 ### Combine Custom Server Certificates and Auto-Generated Client Certificates {#certcombo}

-You can create a VCH with a custom server certificate by specifying the paths to custom `server-cert.pem` and `server-key.pem` files in the `--cert` and `--key` options.
+You can create a VCH with a custom server certificate by specifying the paths to custom `server-cert.pem` and `server-key.pem` files in the `--tls-server-cert` and `--tls-server-key` options.
 The key should be un-encrypted.
-Specifying the `--cert` and `--key` options for the server certificate does not affect the automatic generation of client certificates.
+Specifying the `--tls-server-cert` and `--tls-server-key` options for the server certificate does not affect the automatic generation of client certificates.
 If you specify the `--tls-cname` option to match the common name value of the server certificate, `vic-machine create` generates self-signed certificates for Docker client authentication and deployment of the VCH succeeds.

 This example deploys a VCH with the following configuration: